 The due date for the payment of monthly invoices in accordance with clauses 18.1 - 18.3.1 is the 25th of the current month.
 However, Energinet may extend the due date to the 25th of the following month if the relevant data are delayed.

-The due date for the payment of interest invoices in accordance with clauses 17 and 18 is 3 Business Days after the invoice was sent.
+The due date for the payment of interest invoices in accordance with clauses 17 and 18 is 14 Calendar Days after the invoice was sent.

-If the due date is not a Business Day, payment shall be made on the Business day immediately before the due date.
+If the due date is not a Business Day, payment shall be made on the Business Day immediately after the due date.

 Late payment